 Santa Croce Basilica altar with stained glass windows and ornate architecture in Florence, Italy.

-Present your ticket at the entrance on the north side of the basilica in Largo Bargellini.
-No counter exchange needed.
-Once inside, the complex is self-guided and yours to explore at your own pace.
-Plan for one to two hours to cover the main highlights.
+To begin, present your ticket at the basilica entrance on its north side located in Largo Bargellini.
+There’s no need for counter exchanges.
+Once inside this self-guided complex, you can explore it freely and are advised to allocate one to two hours to cover all major highlights.

-• Walk the length of the nave and look down: the floor itself is a mosaic of tomb markers, each one a name from Florence's past.
+• As you walk along the length of the nave, observe the mosaic floor composed of tomb markers, each commemorating notable individuals from Florence's history.

 Pazzi Chapel courtyard with arched colonnades and central dome in Florence, Italy.